 We want all our guests to enjoy the event.
 Please remember to be considerate of those seated near you, cheer constructively and be mindful of good sportsmanship.
 Behavior that is disruptive to others may result in ejection from the stadium.
-Fans are encouraged to report inappropriate behavior to Management Personnel.
+Fans are encouraged to report inappropriate behavior.
 For assistance call or text 213-263-4007.
 Message and data rates may apply.

 In order to ensure a safe and enjoyable environment, we ask that fans refrain from the following behavior at all events.

 - Profanity or other offensive language or gestures, whether spoken, written or appearing on apparel

 - Smoking (including vaporizers, e-cigarettes and smokeless tobacco)